SquidDev/urn/docs/lib.prelude.md

 ```

 ## `(struct->assoc tbl)`
-*Defined at lib/table.lisp:55:1*
+*Defined at lib/table.lisp:56:1*

 Convert the structure `TBL` into an association list.
 Note that
 `(eq? x (struct->assoc (assoc->struct x)))` is not guaranteed,
 because duplicate elements will be removed.

 ## `(struct->list tbl)`
-*Defined at lib/table.lisp:64:1*
+*Defined at lib/table.lisp:65:1*

-Converts a structure `TBL` that is a list by having its keys be
+Converts a structure `TBL` that is a list by having its keys be indices
-indices to a regular list.
+to a regular list.

 ## `(struct->list! tbl)`
-*Defined at lib/table.lisp:70:1*
+*Defined at lib/table.lisp:71:1*

-Converts a structure `TBL` that is a list by having its keys be
+Converts a structure `TBL` that is a list by having its keys be indices
-indices to a regular list.
-This differs from `struct->list`
+to a regular list.
+This differs from `struct->list` in that it mutates
-in that it mutates its argument.
+its argument.

 ## `(succ x)`
 *Defined at lib/prelude.lisp:22:1*

 Return the successor of the number `X`.

+## `(sym.. &xs)`
+*Defined at lib/prelude.lisp:56:1*

+Concatenate all the symbols in `XS`.

 ## `(symbol->string x)`
-*Defined at lib/prelude.lisp:44:1*
+*Defined at lib/prelude.lisp:46:1*

 Convert the symbol `X` to a string.